Freiling87/CCU/CCU/Scratchpad.md

   - Pretty much has exactly what you need.
 #		C	Agent Goals
 ##			CT	Default Goals
+###				C	00 Scene Setter Owner ID
+Consider automatically setting the Owner ID to 99 if a Scene Setter is applied.
+Maybe this could be done on loading the chunk, not during editing.
+If it's done during editing it may be unacceptably subtle and throw some users off.
 ###				T	Commit Arson
 New
 ###				C	Flee Danger